National Security Primer 1: Understanding ‘Jihadistan’

 The first constitutional responsibility of any U.S. President is to our national security.
 In the event that our vital national interests are threatened, the President has the authority to commit armed forces to protect those interests.

-On 11 September, 2001, after eight years of the Clinton administration’s national security malfeasance, and eight months of the newly installed Bush administration’s effort to reorder national priorities, most Americans were unaware that a deadly enemy had coalesced in our midst.
-But before noon on 9/11, it became clear that our vital national interests -- both the security of our homeland and the stability of our energy providers abroad -- were under assault.
+On 11 September, 2001, after eight years of the Clinton administration’s national security malfeasance, and eight months of into the newly installed Bush administration’s effort to reorder national security priorities, most Americans were unaware that in 1998, a deadly terrorist cell had settled into our midst.
+But before noon on that beautiful Fall morning, it became clear that our vital national interests – both the security of our homeland and the stability of our energy providers abroad – were under assault.
 An enemy had declared war on the United States, and it was an enemy unlike any before.

 Perhaps the most difficult of these challenges is the task of keeping Americans focused on why this asymmetric threat must be engaged (short of periodic catastrophic wake-up calls).
 It is critical that Americans understand this formidable adversary, particularly since liberal Democrats and their Leftmedia outlets have politicized our efforts to both combat this enemy and support democratic reforms in the Middle East.

-Unfortunately, out of deference to cultural sensitivity and diversity, the Bush administration has yet to clearly define or, dare we say, "profile“ these Islamists.
-Consequently, The Patriot refers to this asymmetric enemy collectively as "Jihadistan."
+Unfortunately, out of deference to cultural sensitivity and diversity, a succession of CINC’s have yet to clearly define or, dare we say, profile“ these asymmetric Islamists adversaries, primarily because this threat is global in nature, and not hierarchal.

-A borderless nation, indeed.
+Jihadistan is, indeed, a borderless nation.
 The “Islamic World” of the Q'uran recognizes no political borders.
 Though the “pre-Medina” suras of the Q'uran do not support acts of terrorism or mass murder, the “post-Mecca” suras of the Q'uran and the Hadith (Mohammed’s teachings) authorizes jihad, or “holy war,” against all “the enemies of God.”
 All orthodox Muslims are bound by the combined “pre-Medina” and “post-Mecca” Q'uran.

-Jihadists, then, are characterized by the toxic Wahhabism of Osama bin Laden and his ilk -- those who would enforce the Q'uran’s “holy war” against all “the enemies of God."
-Osama's is a death-loving cult.
-In the words of their leader himself: "We love death.
+Jihadists, then, are characterized by the toxic Wahhabism of Osama bin Laden and his ilk – those who would enforce the Q'uran’s “holy war” against all “the enemies of God.”
+Islamism is a death-loving cult.
+In the words of Osama: “We love death.
 The U.S. loves life.
 That is the big difference between us.”